 Sometimes, lab reports that show high blood potassium are inaccurate.
 If blood cells rupture while the technician is taking the blood sample or after he or she has obtained it, potassium can leak into the sample and cause a high reading.
-If you have no other symptoms of high potassium, but a blood test suggests it, your doctor may request a new sample to ensure that you truly have hyperkalemia before undertaking further investigation.
+People with no other symptoms of high potassium should take a second blood test to ensure they are not treated for hyperkalemia if they do not have it.

 Receive updates on the latest news and alerts straight to your inbox.